 5. Teach About Grit Through Literature

 Similarly, you can help your child learn about grit by reading relevant books, poems, or short stories.

-These are fun, colorful stories that your child will request again and again!
-As you read these stories, you can also help your child form connections to his own life.
-Talk about his challenges, his response to failures, and how to live his own life with grit.
+These are fun, colorful stories your child will request again and again!
+As you read these stories, you can also help your child form connections to their own life.
+Talk about their challenges, their response to failures, and how to live their own life with grit.

 6. Ask, “What’s the Hard Part?”

-Once your child has identified what is difficult for him, repeat the information back in your own words.
-This helps your child identify his biggest challenge, allowing him to break it down into a more manageable task.
+Once your child has identified what is difficult for them, repeat the information back in your own words.
+This helps your child identify their biggest challenge, allowing them to break it down into a more manageable task.

-After the two of you have identified the challenge, ask your child what he could do to fix or overcome “the hard part.”
-He’ll likely come up with an answer and realize that problems can be solved if he perseveres and takes the time to think them through.
+After the two of you have identified the challenge, ask your child what they could do to fix or overcome “the hard part.”
+They'll likely arrive at an answer and realize problems can be solved if they persevere and takes the time to think the problems through.

-Don’t give your child the answer, even if you have to guide him to it.
+Don’t give your child the answer, even if you have to guide them to it.

-Helping your child find “the hard part” and navigate a way to overcome the challenge is a powerful way to teach him about grit.
+Helping your child find “the hard part” and navigate a way to overcome the challenge is a powerful way to teach them about grit.